-This is a challenging topic because everyone has there perspective of what makes an elite catcher.
-I will not try to go off of my opinion but more my research of the science behind high-performance catchers.
+This is a challenging topic because everyone has their perspective of what makes an elite catcher.
+I will not try to go off of my opinion but more on my research of the science behind high-performance catchers.

 Here is a study called, Body Type and Performance of Elite Cuban Baseball Players, which defined some elite anthropometric values for Cuban catchers:

 Outfielders and catchers had the lowest bone mass value, while catchers had the highest mean fat mass value, followed by outfielders…

 Tukey’s post hoc test revealed that catchers were significantly more endomorphic than infielders and outfielders, catchers and infielders were significantly more mesomorphic than pitchers, and infielders and pitchers were significantly more ectomorphic than catchers and outfielders…

 Mean muscle mass values between these two positions were not significantly different, although the mean value for catchers was higher.
 Other authors have found that catchers are tall with large musculoskeletal development.
 (1)